topo-gps/ios-manual/en/maps/map_legend.rst

 To view the legend, you have to tap the map copyright button.
 The map copyright button is the button on which it says: ‘Map: ....’ in the bottom left of the map.
 A pop-up appears in which you can tap 'Legend'.

-Alternatively you can tap 'Maps' in ref:`Menu <sec-menu>`.
+Alternatively you can tap 'Maps' in :ref:`Menu <sec-menu>`.
 Then tap 'Legend' in the pop-up that appears.

 If you open the legend of a typical map you will see the following screen: